mondoohq/docs/docs/platform/infra/cloud/vmware.md

 ### cnspec inventory YAML with encrypted file vault

-Configure cnspec's vault to use the encrypted file vault.
+1. Configure cnspec's vault to use the encrypted file vault.
 Execute the following commands as `mondoo` user (not as `root` user).
-Run the following command to create the vault configuration:
+Run this command to create the vault configuration:

 ```bash
 cnspec vault configure mondoo-client-vault --type encrypted-file --option=password='changeme' --option path='/etc/opt/mondoo/vault.enc'